 BFF Mobile Pantries:

 The monthly truckloads of healthy and delicious foods occur at schools.
-Families are provided with about 30 pounds of food like fresh fruits and vegetables, whole grain items, protein, milk, and other shelf-stable grocery items.
+Families are provided with food like fresh fruits and vegetables, whole grain items, protein, milk, and other shelf-stable grocery items.

 Community food pantries are places where families can get free groceries.
 Contact one of the resources in our Best Food Forward community for more information:

 Operates a community food pantry, thrift store, and laundromat.

 27300 Hoover Rd, Warren 48093

 Macomb Food Program